appscot/sails-orientdb/README.md

 ## Examples

 Waterline-orientdb can be used with SailsJS, for more information on how to use Waterline in your Sails App view the [Sails Docs](http://sailsjs.org/#!/documentation/concepts/ORM).
-An example configuration is provided [here](./example/sails-config).
+An example configuration for SailsJS is provided [here](./example/sails-config).

-For examples of how to use Waterline/waterline-orientdb with frameworks such as Express look in the [Example](./example/express) folder.
+For examples on how to use Waterline/waterline-orientdb with frameworks such as Express look in the [example](./example/express) folder.

 ### Waterline v0.10.x configuration